Tulip System-1: Hardware

-Its memory can be upgraded in units of 128 KB up to 896 KB (much more than the 640 KB of the original PC).
+It has the possibility to use an Intel 8087 math coprocessor, which increased the speed to > 200 kflops, which was near mainframe data at that time.

 It included a SASI hard disk interface (a predecessor of the SCSI-standard) and was optionally delivered with a 5 MB or 10 MB hard disk.
 The floppy disk size was 400 KB (10 sectors, instead of 8 or 9 with the IBM PC) or 800 KB (80 tracks).

-It runs at 8 MHz with a true 16-bit CPU, almost twice the speed of the IBM PC XT which was launched only a few months earlier in July 1983.
-It has the possibility to use an Intel 8087 math coprocessor, which increased the speed to > 200 kflops, which was near mainframe data at that time.
+Software

 After initially using CP/M-86, it quickly switched to using generic MS-DOS 2.00.
 There was a rudimentary IBM BIOS-emulator, which allowed the user to use WordStar and a few other IBM-PC software, but Compudata B.V. shipped WordStar and some other software as adopted software for this computer.
 There was programming support by Compudata B.V. with MS-Basic, MS-Pascal and MS-Fortran.

 On a private base, TeX and Turbo Pascal were ported to the Tulip System I.